tonylazarew/jwasm/README.md

 jwasm
 =====

 Fork of JWasm by http://www.japheth.de with customizations.
-See Readme.txt for details on the original JWasm.
+See `Readme.txt` for details on the original JWasm.

-These customizations are mostly aimed at syncing JWasm and MASM preprocessors behavior and making it possible to easily use JWasm preprocessor instead of MASM on platforms other than Windows.
+These customizations are mostly aimed at syncing JWasm and MASM preprocessors' behavior and making it possible to easily use JWasm preprocessor instead of MASM on platforms other than Windows.